How Does the Federal Solar Tax Credit Work?

-Tax credits are often confused with tax deductions or exemptions, but it’s important to understand the difference, as credits provide substantially more savings.
+The federal solar tax credit is a non-refundable tax credit.
+Tax credits are often confused with tax deductions or exemptions, but it’s important to understand the difference, as credits provide maximum savings for homeowners.

 When you claim a tax credit, it reduces the total taxes you owe, dollar for dollar.
 For example, let’s say you owe $10,000 in taxes and qualify for a $4,500 tax credit.
 That means the taxes you owe are reduced to $5,500 with the claimed credit.

 Tax deductions and exemptions only reduce your taxable income, which means you save on your taxes, but not as much as you would with a tax credit.
 If you had a $4,500 tax deduction, it would reduce your taxable income by $4,500, which would save only you $1,080 in taxes.

 - $4,500 tax deduction = $1,080 savings (assuming a 24% tax rate)